Mutual Self-Help Housing

 These items can be mailed to Helena Habitat at P.O.
 Box 459, Helena MT 59624 or dropped off at our office at 432 N. Last Chance Gulch, Ste.
 R Helena, MT 59601.

-Step 3: If you meet the basic requirements of the program, our Family Service Director will contact you to set-up a pre-application meeting with you.
+Step 3: If you meet the basic requirements of the program, our Program Manager will contact you to set-up a pre-application meeting with you.